 The idea of renting vacation homes can be utilized throughout the world, whether Indian travelers wish to take short breaks or try out a long luxury travel experience.
 For instance, house and apartment rentals for holidays in Hawaii, especially on the island of Maui, are keeping the local economy afloat and allows guests a new and authentic way to explore the area.
 According to The Maui News, locals are asking the government to allow more of these properties to be available to visitors, as it improves the quality of life and helps promote the island as a viable option for holidays.
 Hawaii hotels are still going strong, but more individuals hope that tourists will consider renting condos as well while enjoy their stay in Maui.

 As the idea of these rental properties gains in popularity, some traditional hotel groups are looking into investing in the industry as well to expand their portfolios and offerings.
 Wyndham, for instance, may be best known for their international hotels, but they also have a vacation rentals department that offers private homes to travellers across the globe.
 This April, Bob Mine, president of Wyndham vacation rentals North American division, will be speaking at the Mountain Travel Symposium (MTS) in California about this booming industry.
 He hopes to share his expertise on holiday rentals as well as his perspective on things like daily travel deals and more.

 "I've been attending MTS for many years and it has always been a valuable resource for building relationships and keeping up to speed on new trends and ideas affecting the travel industry," he said.

-Indian travellers who like to stay at hotels or resorts but would like to try something new on their upcoming holiday can consider checking out the vacation homes in the destination they plan on visiting.
-This may be a great way to cook meals with local ingredients, enjoy a large space with the whole family and save with a tight budget that allows travellers to check out more attractions while on their getaway.
+Indian travelers who like to stay at hotels or resorts but would like to try something new on their upcoming holiday can consider checking out the vacation homes in the destination they plan on visiting.
+This may be a great way to cook meals with local ingredients, enjoy a large space with the whole family and save with a tight budget that allows travelers to check out more attractions while on their getaway.